-\textbf{Influences of Each Component (Cross-domain):} To further verify the usefulness of each of our components, we also perform cross-domain experiments and the results are listed in Table~\ref{tab:7} below.
-To eliminate the negative effects caused by overfitting, cross-domain experiments are conducted on Market-1501 and DukeMTMC-reID datasets.
-Duke $\rightarrow$ Market means that train our model on DukeMTMC-reID dataset and evaluate it on Market-1501.
-Similarly, Market $\rightarrow$ Duke means that Market-1501 dataset is used for taining and DukeMTMC-ReID is used for evaluating.
-From the results we can see that even in the cross-domain experiments, each of our components has positive impact on the performance.
-Especially, on Duke $\rightarrow$ Market, Bag of tricks and MGO have huge performance improvements from Rank-1/mAP=33.43\%/12.65\% to 41.21\%/17.13\% (+7.78\%/4.48\%) and from Rank-1/mAP=42.31\%/18.90\% to 51.15\%/24.68\% (+8.84\%/5.78\%).
+\textbf{Influences of Each Component (Cross-domain):} To further verify the usefulness of each of our components, we also perform cross-domain experiments and the results are listed in Table~\ref{tab:7}.
+To eliminate the negative effect caused by overfitting, cross-domain experiments are conducted on Market-1501 and DukeMTMC-reID datasets.
+Duke $\rightarrow$ Market means training our model on DukeMTMC-reID dataset and evaluating it on Market-1501.
+Similarly, Market $\rightarrow$ Duke means that Market-1501 dataset is used for training and DukeMTMC-reID is used for evaluating.
+From the results, we can see that even in the cross-domain experiments, each of our components has a positive impact on the performance.
+Especially, on Duke $\rightarrow$ Market, Bag of tricks and MGO have huge performance improvements from rank-1/mAP=33.43\%/12.65\% to 41.21\%/17.13\% (+7.78\%/4.48\%) and from rank-1/mAP=42.31\%/18.90\% to 51.15\%/24.68\% (+8.84\%/5.78\%).